firehawkvfx/firehawk/README.md

 This login information will be entered into your encrypted secrets file in later steps, and is only temporarily used until the login is replaced with an ssh key for the deployuser (which will also be created automatically).
 Once the ssh key is configured by Firehawk the password wont be usable for ssh access anymore.
 Passwords are not recommend to be allowed for continued SSH access in a firehawk deployment.

+## Thinkbox Usage Based Licensing
+To use Deadline in AWS, instances that reside in AWS are free.
+But any onsite systems that render will require a licence.
+If you wish to use any other UBL licenses (eg houdini Engine) they will also require your Thinkbox UBL URL and UBL activation code.
+These are entered in your encrypted secrets file, and are used to configure the Deadline DB upon install automatically.

+## License servers
+License servers should be configured on your network to issue any floating licenses for software you require.
+The VPN gateway and routes configured should allow a cloud based system to access the license server at the environment variable ``TF_VAR_houdini_license_server_address`` in secrets/config.
+It is also possible to use deadline Usage Based Licenses for render nodes to use licenses on a per hour basis (eg. Houdini Engine, Mantra)

 ## Side Effects API OAuth2 keys
 If you intend to use Houdini, Firehawk uses Side FX provided keys to query and download the latest daily and produciton builds from sidefx.com.
 It will query the current version, download it, install it and also preserve that installer in S3 cloud storage enabling you to lock infrastructure to a particular installation version if needed.

 - Goto [Services](https://www.sidefx.com/services/), and accept the EULA
 - Create a New App under [Manage applications authentication](https://www.sidefx.com/oauth2/applications/) to get a Client ID and secret keys.
 - You will need these later to save into your decrypted secrets file and encrypt it.

-## Thinkbox Usage Based Licensing
-To use Deadline in AWS, instances that reside in AWS are free.
-But any onsite systems that render will require a licence.
-If you wish to use any other UBL licenses (eg houdini Engine) they will also require your Thinkbox UBL URL and UBL activation code.
-These are entered in your encrypted secrets file, and are used to configure the Deadline DB upon install automatically.

 ## Replicate a Firehawk clone and manage your secrets repository